aaugustin/datedelta/README.rst

 ``datedelta`` instances can be added, subtracted, and multiplied with an integer.
 However there are some restrictions on addition and subtraction.

-As demonstrated in the "Limitations" section below, adding then subtracting a given datedelta to a date doesn't always return the original date.
-In order to prevent bugs caused by this behavior, when the result of adding or subtracting two ``datedelta`` isn't well defined, that operation raises ``ValueError``.
+Adding then subtracting a given datedelta to a date doesn't always return the original date.
+In order to prevent bugs caused by this behavior, when the result of adding or subtracting two ``datedelta`` isn't well defined, a ``ValueError`` is raised.

 .. code-block:: pycon